I can struggle to find the beauty in big cities and start by seeking out singular factors which make them endearing.

 Oslo is large and spread out but not in a way that feels overwhelming.

 There was no way of avoiding the fact this city is expensive: a theme which became familiar in the Scandinavian cities we visited.
-To help our budgets Renee and I stayed in a shared Airbnb in the Gamle district and made the majority of our meals in the apartment.
+Spending around 36 hours in Oslo, to help our budgets Renee and I stayed in a shared Airbnb in the Gamle district, and made the majority of our meals in the apartment.

-We wandered around Oslo taking it in and found more than 10 things to see in Oslo which will make you more than a little amoured with this city.
+We wandered around Oslo taking it in and found the top things to see in Oslo which will make you more than a little amoured with this city.

 1. Akershus Fortress